Sightings to report?

-Mail to Birds Korea
+E-mail to Birds Korea | |

 in the Region

-Bird Club
+The Oriental Bird Club | |

 January

 In occasional periods of extreme cold many smaller rivers and reservoirs freeze over.
-Temperatures often drop to -5 C at night, and stay near freezing in the day.
+Temperatures often drop to -5°C at night, and stay near freezing in the day.
 Periods of light snow and severe cold are usually followed by milder temperatures, and then severe cold again.

-A guided tour can expect about 160 species in 12 days if all the best areas are visited, and winter specialities include Baikal Teal (in often huge concentrations) and Scaly-sided Merganser, Swan and Lesser White-fronted Goose, Steller's Sea and Eastern Imperial Eagle, Relict and Saunders's Gulls and Solitary Snipe!
+A guided tour can expect about 160 species in 12 days if all the best areas are visited, and winter specialities include Baikal Teal (in often huge concentrations) and Scaly-sided Merganser, Swan and Lesser White-fronted Goose, Steller's Sea Eagle, Relict and Saunders's Gulls and Solitary Snipe!
 Red-crowned Cranes stand out on tidal-flats at Ganghwa, while White-naped and Hooded Cranes can be found in the south.
 Huge numbers of ducks and geese fill sites like Haenam and Seosan's Cheonsu Bay.
 Siberian Accentors can be common.
 On the southern island of Jeju milder conditions allow White's and Pale Thrushes, Olive-backed Pipits, and Red-flanked Bluetails to overwinter along with Korea's only regular winter Black-faced Spoonbills, and several thousand Mandarin Duck.

 (The following records are a compilation of our own sightings and records sent in by other observers.
 As well as being posted on the Birds Korea website(s), selected records are also forwarded to other Korean-language birding websites; records of threatened species are arranged and forwarded to Birdlife International and national authorities when appropriate; flag images and records are passed to bodies responsible for their coordination throughout the flyway; and all records sent to us are used to compile annual reports and to support the evolving understanding of the status of many of Korea's birds.)

-January 31, Geum River and Estuary-Seosan
+Geum River and Estuary-Seosan, January 31

 In subzero temperatures only 4 Swan Goose and 11 Baikal Teal found on the Geum, though prolonged views of an adult Lesser White-fronted Goose (apparently a different individual from the one of the week before) in with ca 2000 Greater White-fronteds.
 At Seosan, heavy snow and drifting winds limited birding, with the only surprise a Short-eared Owl flushed from the road side towards dusk.